Huasca Basaltic Formations, in Hildago State, México. Image: Inés Urdaneta

-These basalt structures coming from hot environments, such as volcanic activity, have rendered geological formations that seem out of this world, such as the Giant's Causeway, consisting of more than 40,000 hexagonal basalt columns which were formed when magma spurted through cracks in the Earth's surface 60 million years ago.
+These basalt structures coming from hot environments, such as volcanic activity, have rendered geological formations that seem out of this world, such as the Giant's Causeway, in Ireland, consisting of more than 40,000 hexagonal basalt columns which were formed when magma spurted through cracks in the Earth's surface 60 million years ago.

 Most areas within Earth's ocean basins are underlain by basalt; lava flows and flood basalts underlie more of Earth's surface than any other rock type.
 And not only on Earth, but basalt is also an abundant rock on the Moon's surface underlain, areas knowns as "lunar maria".
 The ages of lunar maria can be estimated by observing the density of impact craters on their surface.
 Younger basalt flows will have fewer craters.

 Basalt is found even on Mars!
 Its volcano, Olympus Mons, was formed from basaltic lava flows.
 Olympus Mons is the highest mountain on Mars and is the largest known volcano in our solar system.
 See the image below for reference on the scales.